drakkan/sftpgo/docs/account.md

   - `chtimes` changing file or directory access and modification time is allowed
 - `upload_bandwidth` maximum upload bandwidth as KB/s, 0 means unlimited.
 - `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited.
+- `last_login` last user login as unix timestamp in milliseconds.
+It is saved at most once every 10 minutes
 - `allowed_ip`, List of IP/Mask allowed to login.
 Any IP address not contained in this list cannot login.
 IP/Mask must be in CIDR notation as defined in RFC 4632 and RFC 4291, for example "192.0.2.0/24" or "2001:db8::/32"
 - `denied_ip`, List of IP/Mask not allowed to login.
 If an IP address is both allowed and denied then login will be denied
 - `max_upload_file_size`, max allowed size, as bytes, for a single file upload.
 The upload will be aborted if/when the size of the file being sent exceeds this limit.
 0 means unlimited.
 This restriction does not apply for SSH system commands such as `git` and `rsync`